Kau5h1K/FRAM/README.md

 ###FACIAL RECOGNITION ATTENDANCE MANAGENMENT (FRAM)

-NOTE: It is advised to clone this project inside python installed folder.
+NOTE: It is advised to clone this project inside python installed folder.{: .notice}
-{:.notice}

 Description of the environment I have run this project:
 1. Windows 10 64 bit.